Stem Cell Registry's Privacy Statement

 • Tissue type, blood group, CMV status, gender and age data are used to find a suitable stem cell donor for the patient.

-• Contact information is used for communication purposes and making contact.
+• Contact information is used for communication purposes.

-• Data subjects’ health information is used to assess their suitability for donation and to ensure the safety of both donors and patients.
+• Health information is used to assess donor suitability and to ensure the safety of the donor and the patient.

-• The information on data subjects’ tissue type, blood group, CMV status, gender and year of birth is also used for research purposes and to improve the structure and performance of the Stem Cell Registry.
-In this case, we will remove all other personal information from the data.
+• The information on tissue type, blood group, CMV status, gender and year of birth is also used for research purposes to improve the structure and performance of the Stem Cell Registry.
+In this case, all other personal information will be removed from the data.

-• Data subjects’ name, personal identification number, health-related suitability data and details of donations are needed to ensure statutory traceability.
+• Name, personal identification number, health-related suitability data and details of donations are needed to ensure statutory traceability.

 • A DNA sample from a stem cell donor may be needed to determine the patient’s state of health even at a later stage, and it will therefore be stored in the Blood Service’s laboratory for 30 years.